Finding me is a short non-fiction story about soul-searching.

 I went away to “find myself”.
 I expected nothing but time to think and stare at the ceiling.

 I disconnected all social media for the whole three days.
-My refuge was an Inn in Illinois, minutes away from the Starved Rock State Park and few hours away from home.
+My refuge was an Inn in Illinois, minutes away from the Starved Rock State Park and a few hours away from home.
 No agenda.

 I enjoyed the serenity of the surroundings and prayed for clarity of mind.
 It is clear to me now: I can only trust HIM.
 HE never leaves my side.
 HIS plan is better than mine; I need to let HIM take the lead.
-HE led me out of war affected country safe and sound; I believe that HIS plan was not to turn me into an angry person.
+HE led me out of war-affected country safe and sound; I believe that HIS plan was not to turn me into an angry person.